aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 ## The valley of despair

 - IFA has lots of mandatory policies and recommended processes
-- Systems must start, change, or stop through the IFA SDLC
+- Projects must start, change, or stop through the IFA SDLC
-- Not just developers create and manage a system
+- Not just developers and engineers create and manage a system:
     - Technical and non-technical staff must frequently collaborate
     - They write about what they have and do in the project
-    - They have to keep documentation current long SDLC phases
+    - They have to keep documentation current in long SDLC phases

 ---